Information Technology (M.S.)

 Tools, platforms, and programming languages used in IT industry evolve rapidly.
 Capitalizing on the campus location in New Hampshire's largest city and the state's corporate and financial center, the program requires an internship experience.
 With support from many business, technology and non-profit organizations who sponsor internships, students integrates authentic professional experiences in their academic coursework early in the program.
 The internship course may be repeated for a maximum of six credits.

 The M.S.
-IT program is 33 credits and has two options for completion:
+IT program has two options for completion:

 |COMP 805||Full Stack Development||3|

 |or COMP 830||Software Development|

 |Professional Experience - Select from the following: 1||3|

 and Internship Practice (1 cr internship and 2 cr COMP 891)

 and Applied Research Internship (1 cr internship and 2 cr COMP 892)